milostomic/implementation-guides/netverify/netverify-web-v4.md

 ### Default locale

-Select a language from the dropdown list to set your display language for Netverify.
-If no language is selected, Netverify will be displayed in **English (US)**.<br>
+Select a language from the dropdown list to set your display language for ID Verification.
+If no language is selected, ID Verification will be displayed in **English (US)**.<br>

 Choose from:<br>